narbs91/arweave-json-uploader/README.md

 ### How to build

-0. Run `nvm` in the project root directory
+0. Run `nvm install` in the project root directory
 1. Run `yarn` to pull in the dependencies

 ### Content source